 The purpose of a trade mark is to allow consumers to identify the commercial origin of the goods or services at issue and distinguish these goods or services from those of other companies.
-The purpose of a trade mark is not to prohibit others from registering or using signs for which the applicant for invalidity is not using in order to identify goods and services in order to carve out a portion of the commercial market.
+The purpose of a trade mark is not to prohibit others from registering or using signs in order to carve out a portion of the commercial market.

 It was found that Banksy had never actually marketed or sold any goods under the contested trademark.
 Further, it was shown that Banksy had freely encourage the dissemination and publication of the works for others use (it was noted that Banksy's website contained a caveat to this publication for general use by saying "(non-commercial use only thanks)".
 However, even despite this, Banksy had originally placed its artwork on other people's property which was distributed to the public without conditions.